konflux-ci/build-definitions/README.md

 - Commit the updated task YAML file and the migration file and go through the review process.

-The migration will be applied during next Renovate run scheduled by MintMaker.
+The migration will be applied during the next Renovate run scheduled by MintMaker.

 ## Task Deprecation

-Often times when a new version of a task is introduced, the old version of the task may not need to be actively maintained anymore and can be deprecated.
+Often, when a new version of a task is introduced, the old version of the task may not need to be actively maintained anymore and can be deprecated.
 The whole deprecation process is driven primarily by the task maintainers who need to follow the steps outlined below to make sure Conforma will notify Konflux users of the fact that a particular task has been deprecated and they should migrate onto a newer version.

-If you are a task maintainer here's what you need to do when deprecating a particular version of a
+If you are a task maintainer, here's what you need to do when deprecating a particular version of a
 task:

 1. Set the `build.appstudio.redhat.com/expires-on` annotation on the old task version.
-2. Depending on whether you're adding a new version of a task or deprecating it completely set the `build.appstudio.redhat.com/expiry-message` on the old version.
+2. Depending on whether you're adding a new version of a task or deprecating it completely, set the `build.appstudio.redhat.com/expiry-message` on the old version.
 There's a default expiration message emitted by [Conforma](https://conforma.dev/docs/policy/tasks.html#_setting_task_expiry) which may be handy if you're just adding a new version.